vokrik/momence/README.md

 For backend, I've added unit and integration tests.
 You can run them by running `npm test` in the `server` folder.

 For frontend, I've added just unit tests, because for an app of this size, the integration tests might be too much.
 To run them, run `npm test` in the `client` folder.
+I'm missing few tests for the Page.tsx, Table.tsx and App.tsx - I would test there that the components render and also that the loading and error fallbacks are rendered appropriately
+(Ran out of available time I set aside for this task, if you find it important, I can add it later)